Bhutan Re-opens: What to expect?

 - Indian visa, if you visit Bhutan via land borders

-- National ID for India and Bangladesh nationals
+- National ID for India nationals

 There is also good news for travelers who have previously booked to travel to Bhutan before the pandemic.
 The Bhutan Government has issued a notice to travel to Bhutan by the old SDF rate for previously booked travelers up to the end of December 2023.